 To be eligible for coverage, a Member must be enrolled under the Plan on the date a service is received.
 An appeal decision approving coverage will not be valid for services received after the termination of membership.
 However, payment may be made after the termination of membership for services received while membership was effective.

 B. HOW TO FILE AN APPEAL

-Any appeal may be filed in person, by mail, by fax, by telephone and electronically via the secure online member portal.
+Any appeal may be filed in person, by mail, by fax or by telephone.